 Nicolaus Copernicus Polish-German Research Award

 The Copernicus Award is donated by the German Research Foundation (DFG) and the Foundation for Polish Science (FNP).
-It awards outstanding achievements in German-Polish cooperation.APPLY NOW
+It awards outstanding achievements in German-Polish cooperation in all fields of science and the humanities.

 The purpose of the award is to give a distinction to the individuals most active in Polish-German scientific cooperation who have made exceptional research achievements as a result of that cooperation.

-Candidates are academics who have at least a doctoral degree, work at a Polish or German academic institutions.
+Candidates are academics who have at least a doctoral degree, work at a public university and/or a research institution in Germany or any entity belonging to the higher education and science system in Poland.

-Candidates are expected to have rendered outstanding services to German-Polish cooperation, bringing together complementary skills, expertise, and resources in order to jointly address research problems.
-Results of such joint cooperation shall have a potential to open new perspectives in their respective research fields or other domains and provide an exceptional contribution towards the advancement of both nations.
+Candidates are expected to have rendered outstanding services to Polish-German research cooperation by bringing together complementary skills, expertise, and resources in order to jointly address research problems.
+The results of such cooperation should be of significant relevance for the respective research community and have future potential to open up new perspectives in the respective research field or also beyond.

 The value of the award is 200 000 euro (100 000 euro for each of two recipients).
 An award-winner from Poland receives: